orvi-tmp/learning-c-with-pebble/chapter10.md

     struct app_props watchapp5, watchapp6;

 Here we have 6 variables declared by structs.
 The first is an *unnamed* struct, declaring `watchapp1` and `watchapp2`.
-This struct  cannot be used again, because it cannot be referenced, but it declares the variables nicely.
+This struct  cannot be used again, because it cannot be referenced by name, but it declares the variables nicely.
 The second struct is a *named* struct that adds a field `days_used`.
-This type of struct can indeed be referenced later, by name, as is shown in the declaration of watchapp5` and `watchapp6`.
+This type of struct can indeed be referenced by name later, as is shown in the declaration of `watchapp5` and `watchapp6`.
 Naming a struct declaration is very useful, through out C code, as we will see.

+Note that, when we refer to a struct by name for declarative purposes, the keyword "struct" must preprend the the struct name.

 Referencing items in a struct is done by name using something called "dot notation".
 Let's say we  need to reference an app as `watchapp1`: